 Capital.
-Our business operations are in part dependent on our financial strength and financial strength ratings, and the market's perception of our financial strength, as measured by shareholders' equity, which was \$6,283.5 million at December 31, 2010 and \$6,101.7 million at December 31, 2009.
+Our business operations are in part dependent on our financial strength and financial strength ratings, and the market's perception of our financial strength, as measured by shareholders' equity, which was \$6,071.4 million at December 31, 2011 and \$6,283.5 million at December 31, 2010.
 On March 13, 2009, Everest Re and Everest National, wholly-owned indirect subsidiaries of the Company, received notification of a one level ratings downgrade by Standard & Poor's.
 On April 7, 2010, Standard & Poor's upgraded the Company's debt ratings one level.
+On January 24, 2012, Moody's affirmed the ratings of the Company's operating subsidiaries but changed the outlook on the ratings from stable to negative reflecting their opinion of the potential direction of the ratings over the medium term (12 to 18 months).
+Management will continue to work with Moody's over this time to address their concerns but it is not possible to predict the potential outcome.
+Management does not believe that a one notch downgrade would have a material adverse affect on the Company's business.
 We continue to possess significant financial flexibility and access to the debt and equity markets as a result of our perceived financial strength, as evidenced by the financial strength ratings as assigned by independent rating agencies.

 From time to time, we have used open market share repurchases to adjust our capital position and enhance long term expected returns to our shareholders.
 On July 21, 2008, our existing authorization to purchase up to 5 million of our shares was amended to authorize the purchase of up to 10 million shares.
 On February 24, 2010, our existing authorization to purchase up to 10 million of our shares was amended to authorize the purchase of up to 15 million shares.
-As of December 31, 2010, we had repurchased 11.6 million shares under this authorization.
+On February 22, 2012, our existing authorization to purchase up to 15 million of our shares was amended to authorize the purchase of up to 20 million shares.
+As of December 31, 2011, we had repurchased 12.7 million shares under this authorization.

-On December 17, 2008, we renewed our shelf registration statement on Form S-3ASR with the Securities and Exchange Commission ("SEC"), as a Well Known Seasoned Issuer.
+On October 14, 2011, we renewed our shelf registration statement on Form S-3ASR with the Securities and Exchange Commission ("SEC"), as a Well Known Seasoned Issuer.
 This shelf registration statement can be used by Group to register common shares, preferred shares, debt securities, warrants, share purchase contracts and share purchase units; by Holdings to register debt securities and by Everest Re Capital Trust III ("Capital Trust III") to register trust preferred securities.